louadi/DIGGER/README.md

 ```

-## Extending DIGGER by DDIs
+## Extending DIGGER by DDIs for new organisms
+>[!Warning]
+>This is only necessary if you add a new organism and want to predict DDIs for it

-To extend DIGGER using generated Domain-Domain Interactions (DDIs) follow these steps:
+To extend DIGGER using generated Domain-Domain Interactions (DDIs) for a new organism follow these steps:
 ````bash
 # First, create a conda environment to ensure you have all dependencies installed
 conda env create -f DIGGER_env.yml